jupyterlab/jupyterlab/README.md

 ## Getting help

+We encourage you to ask questions on the [Discourse forum](https://discourse.jupyter.org/c/jupyterlab).
+A question answered there can become a useful resource for others while a question answered in the [Gitter chat room](https://gitter.im/jupyterlab/jupyterlab) probably won't be.

-We encourage you to ask questions on the [mailing list](https://groups.google.com/forum/#!forum/jupyter), and participate in development discussions or get live help on [Gitter](https://gitter.im/jupyterlab/jupyterlab).
-Please use the [issues page](https://github.com/jupyterlab/jupyterlab/issues) to provide feedback or submit a bug report.
+Please use the [GitHub issues page](https://github.com/jupyterlab/jupyterlab/issues) to provide feedback or submit a bug report.